SitecoreSupport/Sitecore.Support.140892/readme.md

 # Sitecore.Support.140892
-Fixes content testing for languages different from English
+"Try Finish Test" task doesn't work for items created in languages different from English

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.140892/blob/master/LICENSE).